 Another trick that you can try once you’ve mastered the manual is the “nose press.”
 This involves pushing the handlebars forward while keeping your front wheel in the air, which creates a unique and stylish look.
 Other advanced techniques include using your brake to feather your wheelie, riding through rough terrain while holding a wheelie, and transitioning smoothly from a wheelie into other tricks like a bunny hop or a drop.
 With patience, practice, and a willingness to try new things, you can become a master of the art of holding a wheelie on a mountain bike.

-Related Post: Best Mountain Bikes Under $500
+Related Post: Best Men’s Mountain Bikes for Beginners: A Comprehensive Guide

 Common Mistakes to Avoid when Attempting a Mountain Bike Wheelie